Version 1.0.0 · RubitPay Gateway API

 invoice/hold — Hold Funds

 Initiates the first step of a two-step payment.
-Blocks (holds) funds on the payer's account without charging them immediately.
+Blocks funds on the payer's account without charging immediately.
 Use invoice/charge to capture or invoice/unhold to release.

 Request parameters are identical to invoice/create.
 Contact your account manager to confirm which payment methods support two-step flow.